 Support Provided By Financial Inclusion Support Framework

-In addition to providing the full report of Rwanda’s growth in formal services and the major factors that resulted in it, the World Bank also launched a support program which can be termed as FISF (Financial Inclusion Support Framework) Programme.
+In addition to providing the full report of Rwanda’s growth in formal services and the major factors that resulted in it, the World Bank also launched a support program which can be termed as FISF (Financial Inclusion Support Framework) Program.
 The overall goal of this program was to help in the cause of financial inclusion for the whole country.
-There are various areas which are targetted by this program overall as these are.
+There are various areas which are targeted by this program overall as these are.

 - The FISF program was generally initiated for the increase in the financial inclusion rate of Rwanda.